quantumgardener/quartz/content/notes/Designing The Quantum Garden.md

 ## Note Metadata
 Each note has a growth status that indicates how "finished" it is.
 The growth values are [[Seedling]], [[Budding]] and [[Evergreen]].
 As a note matures, the growth marker will be changed.

-[[Maps of Content]] are used extensively and are noted with the [MOC](/tags/moc) topic.
+[[Maps of Content]] are used extensively and are marked with the [MOC](/tags/moc) topic.
 Some topic pages are themselves maps of content.

 One or more topic flags will be added to each note.
 Even topic pages can have their own topics.
 This is all to aid navigation.